 Then I heard a truly thought-provoking quote that made me laugh out loud the other night.
 The story was about how so many Americans came out to the western frontier in the late 1800s either because they were “trying to lose themselves,” as in avoiding Civil War conscription, “or to find themselves.”
 This cracked me up!
 It hit the nail on the head in terms of why I moved out of the city and chose to retire in rural southern Colorado.

 I should probably preface this with my eternal fascination with frontier life.
 For as far back as I can remember I played “pioneer woman” on the playgrounds of my elementary schools in Kansas.
-I loved watching TV shows like Rawhide, and any movie about frontier life.
+I loved watching TV shows like Wagon Train and Rawhide, or any movie about frontier life.
 I grew up on the books of Laura Ingalls Wilder, and when I got older I loved reading the journals of women who came out west in covered wagons.

 When I started my writing career, I published a few magazine articles about how many came out West simply to escape tuberculosis in the cities back East.
 Most don’t know that TB was the leading cause of death in the world in the late 1800s and early 1900s, before penicillin was discovered in the late 1920s.
 Many came in hopes of a change in fortunes too, like discovering silver or gold and getting rich quick.